Emerging Leaders Fellowship Program

 Selection of Fellows

-The AMS Emerging Leaders Fellowship Program Advisory Committee will evaluate and rank each applicant’s written responses and letters of recommendation.
+AMS Emerging Leaders Fellowship Program applicants will be reviewed by a committee of AMS staff and volunteers who will evaluate and rank each applicant’s written responses and letters of recommendation.
 Total scores are then considered alongside various demographic criteria to ensure a diverse, well-rounded group.

 Fee & Expenses

-Fellows selected for the program are responsible for the expenses detailed below.
-If a fellow’s employer will be covering the expenses, the arrangement must be made directly between the fellow and his/her employer.
+Fellows are responsible for the following expenses.
+If the fellow’s employer will be covering the expenses, that arrangement must be made directly between the fellow and their employer.

-- Travel, meals, and lodging for attendance at 2 in-person professional development events and The Montessori Event 2020 and 2021 (AMS provides complimentary Full Conference registration)
+- Travel, meals, and lodging for attendance at The Montessori Event 2022 and 2023.
+(AMS provides complimentary Full registration.)

-- Any expenses incurred for the fellow’s yearlong project, such as books and supplies
+- Any expenses incurred for the fellow’s yearlong project, such as books and/or supplies.